Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 ## Learning story
 As a student, I want to learn how to handle and validate JSON data in Python so I can ensure data integrity before inserting data into a database or sending it to backend APIs.

+### Learned
+At first, I was simply accepting JSON data and sending it directly to the backend without any validation, which caused errors or corrupted data when the JSON was malformed or missing required fields.
+I need a way I can ensure the JSON data is valid to prevent this.

 <br /> <br />

 # Sources